Guide to the Kansas Preservation Act

 Brief History of Kansas Preservation Act

 The Kansas Preservation Act was originally enacted in 1977.
 The initial legislation declared historic preservation the policy of the state and required the activities of governmental entities which encroached on national or state register properties to be reviewed by the State Historic Preservation Office (SHPO).
 In 1981 lawmakers widened the law to require review of all projects involving national and state register properties and their environs which needed local building permits.
 In 2013 lawmakers reversed the 1981 amendment resulting in the elimination of environs reviews.

 Question: Which properties are subject to review in accordance with this law?

-Answer: Only those buildings, structures, sites, objects, and districts listed on the National Register of Historic Places or the Register of Historic Kansas Places and their environs.
+Answer: Only those buildings, structures, sites, objects, and districts listed in the National Register of Historic Places or the Register of Historic Kansas Places.
 This includes public and private properties.